[HOME] [BACK TO VINTAGE BASEBALL EQUIPMENT]

 Vintage Baseball Autographs Matted with Photographs

 Most of the photos are from the incredible George Brace collection and are printed from the original negatives.
 George Brace began photographing players in 1929 and continued through the 1980's.
 Photos from the Brace collection are noted in the description.
 All autographs are double matted with 8x10 photos to an overall size of 12x16 unless noted.
-All autographs come with a certificate of authenticity from Sports Artifacts and are guaraanteed to pass PSA/DNA or James Spence authentication.
+All autographs come with a certificate of authenticity from Sports Artifacts and are guaraanteed to pass PSA/DNA, James Spence or Beckett authentication.

 Please note: Due to lighting and the angle the photos were taken the mats may appear to be uneven but they are cut perfectly even and square.